 During an emergency, officials will work to provide timely, accurate information to the public.
 Many communities in Illinois have several public information procedures and/or tools in place that may be used during a major emergency or disaster.

-Officials will coordinate with all members of the media (print, radio, and television) to deliver accurate information to the public.
+Officials will coordinate with all members of the media (print, radio, and television) and utilize social media to deliver accurate information to the public.

 The EAS is designed to provide the president with a means to address the American people in the event of a national emergency.